ufs-community/ufs-mrweather-app/docs/UsersGuide/source/config_new_platform.rst

 Note that :term:`NCEPLIBS-external` and :term:`NCEPLIBS` reside in separate GitHub repositories.
 NCEPLIBS-external is a collection of third-party libraries required to build NCEPLIBS, which contains the NCEP library source code and utilities required for chgres_cube, the UFS Weather Model, and UPP.
-NCEPLIBS-external must be installed before building the NCEPLIBS, and both are a pre-requesite for porting CIME to a new platform.
+NCEPLIBS-external must be installed before building the NCEPLIBS, and both are a prerequesite for porting CIME to a new platform.
 The :term:`NCEPLIBS-external` and :term:`NCEPLIBS` repositories each contain a wiki page with instructions.
 More details are in :numref:`Section %s <genericMacOS>`.